-If your kids are old enough to work and want to contribute, is it a good idea to hire your children as employees?
-Like everything, there are advantages and disadvantages to hiring your child to work for your business.
+If your kids are old enough to work and want to contribute, is it a good idea to hire your child as an employee?

 Many people think it’s a good idea.

-According to the Family Owned Business Institute (FOBI), there are 5.5 million family businesses in the United States.
-Family-owned firms achieve more than 6% higher returns on assets than non-family-owned companies.
+There are 5.5 million family businesses in the United States, according to the Family Owned Business Institute (FOBI).
+The FOBI says family-owned firms achieve more than 6% higher returns on assets than non-family-owned companies.

 Similarly, Family Enterprise USA reports that family firms generate 54% of GDP and provide 78% of new job creation.
-Did you know that 35% of Fortune 500 companies are family-owned or controlled?
+And that 35% of Fortune 500 companies are family-owned or controlled.

 You and your child may both have tax benefits when you hire them to work for your business.
-It’s best to consult with your accountant or tax preparer to maximize your tax savings since they can dig into your full operational setup.
+It’s best to consult with your accountant or tax preparer to maximize your tax savings.

-For instance, as long as your kid is doing legitimate work, you may deduct their salary from your business income as a business expense, just as you would a non-child employee.
+As long as your kid is doing legitimate work, you may deduct their salary from your business income as a business expense, just as you would a non-child employee.
 (These deductions need to meet specific criteria.)
-And, if they’re under 18, you don’t have to withhold or pay FICA (Social Security or Medicare) taxes on the salary, with a couple of exceptions.

-For example, during a cash flow crisis, family members are often more flexible with payments.
-As a small business owner, you can’t ask a traditional employee to continue to work without pay while the business is weathering a financial crisis or other small business challenges.
+For example, during a cash flow crisis, family members might be more flexible with payments.
+As a small business owner, you can’t ask a traditional employee to continue to work without pay while the business is weathering a financial crisis.

 Hiring your child allows you to model and demonstrate your values every day.
 For example, you can show your child the value of:

-If you employ others who aren’t part of your family, you could be accused of nepotism or favoritism.
+A spoiled, entitled child who doesn’t fulfill their work responsibilities could be toxic to your business culture if you employ others who aren’t part of your family.
 While few laws prohibit nepotism, favoritism can be viewed as a form of workplace discrimination if your child isn’t held to the same standards as other employees.

 You might risk problems in your relationship with your child if they become an employee.